hexikani/pulsechain-docs/node-setup.md

 title: Setting up PulseChain node
 ---

+This documentation is for PulseChain Testnet v2b.
+{:.warning}

 This article assumes that `/blockchain` directory will be used to store all files created by the node.
 It is also assumed that this directory will be one to one mapped as a volume into a Docker container.
 Of course both these directories can be changed.
 {:.info}